khulnasoft/AiKit/docs/overview/deep_dive/building_the_docs_pipeline.rst

 ``toctree`` of ``overview/deep_dive.rst``, which is included in the ``toctree`` of ``index.rst``.
 You can read more about the ``toctree`` directive in `sphinx docs
 <https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html#directive-toctree>`_, from
-now on we'll only explain the directives that are custom to Ivy's doc-builder.
+now on we'll only explain the directives that are custom to Aikit's doc-builder.

 The last directive is ``autosummary``, which is used to automatically generate a table of contents for a module, as well as the documentation itself automatically by